 Rodney Dangerfield always looked out for younger comedic talents.
-He was a big proponent for Sam Kinison's part as a crazed professor in Back to School.
+He was a big proponent for Sam Kinison's part as a crazed professor in this movie.
 They also considered Jim Carrey, but he was rejected as too young.
-Later when producer Chuck Russell got the chance to direct The Mask (1994), he was finally able to use Jim Carrey, transforming the Mask from a "very dark horror film" to a comedy.
+Later, when Producer Chuck Russell got the chance to direct The Mask (1994), he was finally able to use Jim Carrey, transforming The Mask from a "very dark horror film" to a comedy.

 Due to Rodney Dangerfield's contractual obligations with the Miller Brewing Company and his appearances in Miller Lite beer commercials at the time, only Miller beer was allowed to be shown in certain scenes (when Dangerfield goes to get a beer out of the refrigerator during the party at his house and during the large party at the college when the police arrive with extra beer).